-107. The CR SEC IRB template is divided into three major blocks of rows which gather data on the originated / sponsored / retained or purchased exposures by originators, investors and sponsors.
-For each of them, the information is broken down by on-balance sheet items and off-balance sheet items and derivatives, as well as by risk weight groupings of securitisations and re-securitisations.
+107. The template is divided into three major blocks of rows which gather data on the originated / sponsored / retained or purchased exposures by originators, investors and sponsors.
+For each of them, the information is broken down by on-balance sheet items and off-balance sheet items and derivatives, as well as if it is subject to differentiated capital treatment or not.

-108. Positions treated according to the ratings based method and unrated positions (exposures at reporting date) are also broken down according to the credit quality steps applied at inception (last block of rows).
+108. Positions treated according to the SEC-ERBA and unrated positions (exposures at reporting date) are also broken down according to the credit quality steps applied at inception (last block of rows).
 Originators, sponsors as well as investors shall report this information.